philihp/openskill.js/README.md

 ### Alternative Models

-By default, we u se a Plackett-Luce model, which is probably good enough for most cases.
+By default, we use a Plackett-Luce model, which is probably good enough for most cases.
 When speed is an issue, the library runs faster with other models

 ```js
 import { bradleyTerryFull } from './models'